-Table I lists construction characteristics of RRGI-4 and the observation wells used during the testing of RRGI-4.
+#Distance in feet (ft) and metres (m) and direction from RRGI-4 with N = North, NW = Northwest, NNE = North-Northeast, W = West, SSE = South-Southeast, and SE = Southeast testing of RRGI-4.
 RRGE-1, RRGE-2, and RRGE-3 penetrate the geothermal resource.
-Monitor wells (MW) monitor pressure changes in aquifers, above the geothermal resource, which supply water for irrigation and domestic uses.
+The monitor wells (MW) monitor pressure changes in aquifers, above the geothermal resource, which supply water for irrigation and domestic uses.